ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Re-implementing methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :cpp:class:`Game::EPEC` is a pure virtual (abstract) class and it is mandatory to define two functions by every derived class that it has.
 First, we define :cpp:func:`Game::EPEC::makeObjectivePlayer`.
 This function has the following signature in its definition in :cpp:class:`Game::EPEC`.

 .. code-block:: c

     virtual void makeObjectivePlayer(const unsigned int i, Game::QP_objective &QP_obj) = 0;

-The parameter ``i`` take the position of the leader and `QP_obj` is an out-parameter, which should be filled with an object of ``MathOpt::QP_objective``, which has the i-th leader's objective.
+The parameter ``i``takes the leader's position and `QP_obj` is an out-parameter, which should be filled with an object of ``MathOpt::QP_objective``, which has the i-th leader's objective.
 Note that this should assume the form of :math:`c^T x + (Cx)^T x^{oth}`, where :math:`x` is the current player's set of variables and :math:`x^{oth}` is the remaining set of variables.
-The definition of this function is shown below.

 .. code-block:: c